Northern Spain Road Trip: Sights & Map

 Hidden gems of Northern Spain: Where the locals actually go

-Beyond the classic sights of northern Spain, there are many places that even locals still consider hidden gems.
-Hidden gems of Northern Spain To describe.
-Here are the most beautiful places that are missing from most travel guides:
+Beyond the classic tourist attractions of northern Spain, there are many places that even locals still consider hidden gems.
+Here are some of the most beautiful spots that are missing from most guidebooks:

 1. Picos de Europa National Park (Asturias): Spain's oldest national park, 200 km west of Bilbao.
-Dramatic limestone peaks up to 2,650 m, turquoise mountain lakes (Lagos de Covadonga), deep gorges (Ruta del Cares) and the basilica Santa Maria la Real de Covadonga as the spiritual center of Asturias.
-An absolute must for a tour of northern Spain by car or campervan, but requires at least 2-3 days.
+Dramatic limestone peaks up to 2,650 m, turquoise mountain lakes (Lagos de Covadonga), deep gorges (Ruta del Cares), and the Basilica of Santa María la Real de Covadonga, the spiritual center of Asturias.
+An absolute must for a road trip through northern Spain with your own car or campervan, but requires at least 2-3 days.
 Campsite: Camping El Redondo (€32/night).

-2. Coastal city of Llanes (Asturias): 200 km west of Bilbao lies one of the prettiest coastal towns in northern Spain.
-Colorful breakwaters (Cubos de la Memoria), medieval old town, and the spectacular beach Gulpiyuri Beach – an inland beach connected to the sea only by a tunnel.
-Game of Thrones-like.
+2. Coastal town of Llanes (Asturias): 200 km west of Bilbao lies one of the prettiest coastal towns in northern Spain.
+Colorful breakwaters (Cubos de la Memoria), a medieval old town, and the spectacular Playa de Gulpiyuri beach – an inland beach connected to the sea only by a tunnel.
+Game of Thrones-esque.

-3. Comillas (Cantabria): The only Gaudí building outside of Barcelona and Catalonia is located here – El Capricho, An eccentric summer palace with yellow sunflower tiles.
-Plus the university on the hill and a beach with a breakwater.
+3. Comillas (Cantabria): The only Gaudí building outside Barcelona and Catalonia is located here – El Capricho, an eccentric summer palace with yellow sunflower tiles.
+There's also the university on the hill and a beach with a wave-breaking wall.

-6. Zarautz (Basque Country): Between San Sebastián and Zumaia, the surfing capital of the Basque Country.
-The 2.5 km long beach is the longest on the coast, and the surfer pier in the center is a legendary meeting place.
-Restaurants such as Karlos Arguiñano (1 Michelin star) in a castle right by the sea.
+6. Zarautz (Basque Country): Located between San Sebastián and Zumaia, this is the surfing capital of the Basque Country.
+Its 2.5 km long beach is the longest on the coast, and the surfer pier in the center is a legendary meeting place.
+Restaurants like Karlos Arguiñano (1 Michelin star) are housed in a castle right on the seafront.

 7. Salinas de Añana (Inland Basque Country): Terraced saltworks dating back to the 7th century, 40 km south of Vitoria.
-UNESCO candidate, producing hand-picked Sal de Añana, which is used in the world's best Michelin-starred restaurants.
+A UNESCO World Heritage Site candidate, it produces the hand-picked Sal de Añana, used in the world's finest Michelin-starred restaurants.
 Guided tour + salt purchase €10.

 Costs of a Northern Spain Road Trip: Detailed Budget for 7, 10 and 14 Days

-Northern Spain and southwestern France are in the upper middle price range for Western Europe – significantly cheaper than Scandinavian or Alpine destinations, but more expensive than the Spanish Mediterranean coast or Portugal.
+Northern Spain and southwestern France are priced in the upper middle range of Western Europe – significantly cheaper than Scandinavian or Alpine destinations, but more expensive than the Spanish Mediterranean coast or Portugal.
 I meticulously recorded all expenses on my trips.
-Here is the complete list.
-Budget for your Northern Spain road trip:
+Here's the complete budget for your northern Spain road trip:

 - Pintxos in Spain: €2–3.50 each.
 A complete pintxos evening with 8 pintxos and drinks: €25–35 per person.